wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 route over the next three days.
 The twenty-four hour wind and wave chart showed a gale blowing in the northern Gulf of Mexico.

 What is the new plan?
-I'll make the enterance in the dark; get the hell out of Dodge City and into Pasadena.
+I'll make the entrance in the dark; get the hell out of Dodge City and into Pasadena.
 It's terribly risky.
 See how one problem can lead to another?
 I'm keenly aware than I'm constructing an accident chain.
 Fleeing the discomfort of the situations at Cozumel has